tmswfrk/bicycle-water-cooler/content/blog/20201008_Buying_First_Road_Bike_Part_03.md

 date: 2020-10-08T21:23:17-07:00
 subtitle: "Marketing and demo days.
 The fun stuff."
 description: "Besides the frame and the components, deciding on a bike manufacturer may take some research.
 Understanding the marketing around bikes is important, and so is supporting your local bike shop."
-featured: "2020/10/2017_Sea_Otter_Classic.jpg"
+image: "/img/2020/10/2017_Sea_Otter_Classic.jpg"
-featuredalt: "A bike event expo at the Sea Otter Classic in 2017 at the Laguna Seca Raceway near Monterey, CA. Image contains: banners for bike manufacturers, people walking, bicycles, tents showcasing new cycling related products, DT Swiss, Magura, Lake, and others."
+imagealt: "A bike event expo at the Sea Otter Classic in 2017 at the Laguna Seca Raceway near Monterey, CA. Image contains: banners for bike manufacturers, people walking, bicycles, tents showcasing new cycling related products, DT Swiss, Magura, Lake, and others."
-categories: ["Guides", "Bike Brand Information"]
+categories: ["Cycling Guides"]
-tags: ["New Rider Tips", "Introduction to Bikes", "Bike marketing", "Supporting your local bike shop"]
+tags: ["New Rider Tips", "Purchasing a Bike"]
 keywords: ["How to buy your first road bike", "How do I know which bike to buy", "What quality of carbon do I need", "Supporting your local bike shop"]
 draft: false
 ---
 # How brands will sell you these bikes
 There are a lot of bike manufacturers out there, most of which actually all make their frames in shops owned by either Trek or Giant out in Taiwan or China.
 As such, you'll find that a lot of the lines across bike manufacturers seem to ring familiar, as there are a lot of similarities from "race frame" to "race frame" and from "endurance frame" to "endurance frame".

+{{< picture "/img/main/bwc_350x116_light.png" "dark.jpg" "alt text" >}}

 ## There are "levels" of each of these frames
 From my past experience in purchasing a Giant bike, you'll typically see similar categorization like you would car models.
 Beyond the actual bike frame model (i.e., "TCR" or "Emonda"), you'll notice that: